Ade-garr/webserv/README.md

-### Welcome to my webserv repository 👋
+# 📌 webserv 📌

-⭐️ This project aims to build a HTTP/1.1 server in C++98.
+This project aims to build a HTTP/1.1 server in C++98.

 <p align="center">
 	<img src="./webserv.gif" >